rnakato/CustardPy/docs/content/Install.rst

 Docker images for CustardPy
 ---------------------------------

-We recommend to use the Docker image that contains additional scripts for Hi-C/Micro-C analysis.
+We recommend using a Docker image that contains additional scripts for Hi-C/Micro-C analysis.

 CustardPy includes two Docker images, ``CustardPy`` and ``CustardPy_Juicer``.
 ``CustardPy_Juicer`` is separated from ``CustardPy`` because it requires older environment (``cuda:8.0-cudnn7-devel-ubuntu16.04``).